What is a Patient Information Leaflet and why is it useful?

 - muscle cramps

-- anaemia (including aplastic and haemolytic), anxiety, a sense of heightened awareness or a shaky feeling (caused by low blood sugar), confusion, feeling sleepy, difficulty sleeping, feeling nervous, tingling or numbness, feeling like you are spinning (vertigo)
+- decreased number of red blood cells and low haemoglobin (anaemia) a sense of heightened awareness or a shaky feeling (caused by low blood sugar), confusion, feeling sleepy, difficulty sleeping, feeling nervous, tingling or numbness, feeling like you are spinning (vertigo)

-- low blood pressure (which may make you feel dizzy when you stand up), fast or uneven heart beats (palpitations), heart attack or stroke (in high risk patients)
+- fast or uneven heart beats (palpitations), heart attack or stroke (in high risk patients)

 - runny nose, sore throat and hoarseness, difficulty breathing or asthma

-- slow movement of food through your intestine (ileus), pancreatitis, being sick, indigestion, constipation, not feeling like eating properly (anorexia), stomach irritation, dry mouth, flatulence, gout
+- slow movement of food through your intestine (ileus), inflammation of the pancreas (pancreatitis), being sick, indigestion, constipation, not feeling like eating properly (anorexia), stomach irritation, dry mouth, flatulence, gout

 - burning, aching pain with an empty feeling and hunger, particularly when the stomach is empty (caused by a peptic ulcer), increased sweating, itching, hives (urticaria), hair loss, protein in your urine (usually detected by a test)